 What is this medicine?

 DENOSUMAB (den oh sue mab) slows bone breakdown.
-Prolia is used to treat osteoporosis in women after menopause and in men.
-Xgeva is used to prevent bone fractures and other bone problems caused by cancer bone metastases.
+Prolia is used to treat osteoporosis in women after menopause and in men, and in people who are taking corticosteroids for 6 months or more.
+Xgeva is used to treat a high calcium level due to cancer and to prevent bone fractures and other bone problems caused by multiple myeloma or cancer bone metastases.
 Xgeva is also used to treat giant cell tumor of the bone.

 How should I use this medicine?

 This medicine is for injection under the skin.
 It is given by a health care professional in a hospital or clinic setting.

 If you are getting Prolia, a special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.